readyready15728/misc/awakemud-notes.md

 * Take the Ares invitation slip to Big Boomers on floor 1 of the Knight Center.
 There they sell truly high-end cyberware and a number of high-quality firearms including a sniper rifle I might want to get someday.
 * Mister Johann at The Banshee in Touristville offers work.
+(Or did, until I outgrew him.)
 * Hyeon Sang-chul at Y.Y.
 Korean BBQ in Touristville offers work.
+(And now he won't offer me work either.)
 * Guang and Huang intersection in Chinatown is where Yellow Lotus can be found, apparently.
 * Dr. Bob's Quickstitch in Touristville sells and installs cyberware, and